MatteoFasulo/Whisper-TikTok/README.md

 python -m whisper_tiktok.main --help
 ```

-whcih will provide you with a list of available commands.
+which will provide you with a list of available commands.

 ### CLI Options